DavidBM/useful-javascript/README.md

 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
 Interfaces are implemented as contracts in JavaScript with Builder patterns, models, and other tactics because of duck typing.

-A good example to look at that demonstrates this principle in JavaScript is for classes that require large settings objects.
+A good example that demonstrates this principle in JavaScript, is when we have classes that require large settings objects.
 Not requiring clients to setup huge amounts of options is beneficial, because most of the time they won't need all of the settings.
 Making them optional helps prevent having a "fat interface".

 **Bad:**
 ```javascript